geofffalk/pokerhands/PokerHands/bin/README.txt

 Card.java - interface file defining methods for getting and setting values and suits, and comparing cards

-Hand.java - interface file defining methods for getting, adding and removing cards, as well as retreiving a tally of the different values contained within the hand
+Hand.java - interface file defining methods for getting, adding and removing cards, as well as retrieving a tally of the different values contained within the hand

 Dealer.java - interface file defining methods for shuffling and dealing a pack of cards.